Joachim: Patronage

 Joachim is named as the patron saint of fathers, grandfathers, grandparents, married couples, cabinet makers, and linen traders.

 Iconography

-In medieval art he often wears a conical Jewish hat.
-He is often treated as a saint, with a halo, but in the Western church there was some awareness that he had quite likely died too soon to strictly be counted as a Christian.
+In medieval art, he often wears a conical Jewish hat.
+He is often treated as a saint, with a halo, but in the Latin Church, there was some awareness that he had quite likely died too soon to be counted as a Christian.
 Joachim and Anne Meeting at the Golden Gate was a popular subject in artistic renditions of the life of the Virgin.

 Symbols associated with Saint Joachim include a book or scroll representing linen makers, a shepherd's staff for the Christian Word, and a basket of doves representing peace.
 He is almost always clothed in green, the color of hope.

-The name of the San Joaquin River dates to 1805–1808, when Spanish explorer Gabriel Moraga was surveying east from Mission San José in order to find possible sites for a mission.
+The name of the San Joaquin River dates to 1805–1808, when Spanish explorer Gabriel Moraga was surveying east from Mission San José to find possible sites for a mission.
 The name was in common use by 1810.